Elections Nova Scotia Frequently Asked Questions (FAQ)

 How long does the election period last?

-Not less than 30 days from the date of the writ.
+Not less than 30 days and no more than 46 days from the date of the writ.

 Who is my Returning Officer?